IQSS/dataverse/doc/sphinx-guides/source/developers/s3-direct-upload-api.rst

 Adding the Uploaded file to the Dataset
 ---------------------------------------

 Once the file exists in the s3 bucket, a final API call is needed to add it to the Dataset.
-This call is the same call used to upload a file to Dataverse but, rather than sending the file bytes, additional metadata is added the "jsonData" parameter. jsonData normally includes information such as a file description, tags, provenance, whether the file is restricted, etc. For direct uploads, the jsonData object must also include values for:
+This call is the same call used to upload a file to Dataverse but, rather than sending the file bytes, additional metadata is added using the "jsonData" parameter. jsonData normally includes information such as a file description, tags, provenance, whether the file is restricted, etc. For direct uploads, the jsonData object must also include values for:

 * "storageIdentifier" - String, as specified in prior calls